 1. Just Mercy

-This movie, starring Michael B. Jordan and Jamie Foxx, hit theaters in January but is now available to watch for free through June (via the streaming platforms listed above) as an educational resource on systemic racism in America.
+This movie, starring Michael B. Jordan and Jamie Foxx, hit theaters in January but is now available to watch at home via the streaming platforms listed above.
 The legal drama tells the true story of a young defense attorney named Bryan Stevenson who helped appeal a murder conviction for an incarcerated Alabama man named Walter McMillian.

 This 2016 documentary from Academy Award-nominated Black filmmaker Ava DuVernay explores the U.S.’s deep history of racial inequality.
 Featuring scholars, activists, and politicians, this thought-provoking documentary analyzes the criminalization and mass incarceration of Black Americans over time.
 The film is so well done, and while some scenes are, frankly, very hard to watch, its messaging is incredibly important and educational—especially now.
 You can watch on Netflix, but the film was also recently released in full on YouTube.